VCU-CS-Capstone/CS-25-309-Pumphouse/Status Reports/Status Report Fall Week 08.md

 - John Leonard - CS - Faculty Advisor

 ## 1) Accomplishments this week ##
-   - scheduled a time to meet at the Pumphouse
+   - Visited the Pumphouse

 ## 2) Milestones to be completed next week ##
-   - Visit the pumphouse
+   - Provide sponsor with rough blockings of future assets

 ## 3) Issues, problems or concerns ##
    - no concurrent issues